folio-org/folio-sample-modules/simple-perl/README.md

   * CGI
   * LWP::UserAgent

-On a Debian based system they all can be installed with
+On a Debian based system they all can be installed with:
 ```
 sudo apt-get install libnet-server-perl libjson-perl \
     libcgi-pm-perl libmodule-build-perl libwww-perl